-Note: After configuring a given channel, you can copy that channel's configuration to any other channel by clicking the Copy button.
+Note: After configuring a given channel, you can copy that channel's configuration to any other channel by clicking Copy.
 Everything on the Interface tab will be copied to the other channel.

-- 14 Repeat the above step to configure the interface type for each voice/fax channel. - 15 The Voice/Fax tab displays the parameters for the voice coder, faxing, DTMF gain, billing charges for inbound and/or outbound calls, password authentication on inbound and/or outbound calls, and auto disconnect which limits call duration. - 16 To change the voice coder, first select the channel by clicking the Select Channel down arrow and highlighting the channel number, then click the Voice Coder down arrow and highlight your new voice coder entry.
+13. Repeat the above steps to configure the interface type for each voice/fax channel.
+The Voice/ Fax tab displays the parameters for the voice coder, faxing, and DTMF gain.
+14. To change the voice coder, select the channel from the Select Channel list, then select the new voice coder entry from the Voice Coder list.